 How does one discover Universal life?
 Practice, practice, practice!

-Because Qi is Universal life.
+Qi is Universal life.
 Qi has a consciousness and a wisdom.
 If you practice Qi properly, you can access that wisdom.

 So why is your body sick or ill?
 You lost the information.
-Your body is out of balance!
+Your body has fallen out of balance!
 Practicing Qigong is like going to the source—the Universe—to download the correct information.
 Once the information is received, your body knows how to heal itself.
 That’s the gift—Qigong awakens your innate healing powers.

 So practice, and then practice some more, and let the beauty of your inner being unfold.